Zafar Choudhary

-India-Pakistan Track II Relations
+India–Pakistan Track II relations

-Choudhary is a well-known name in the India-Pakistan Track II process with a focus on peacebuilding in Jammu and Kashmir.
-He has worked with Conciliation Resources (London) since 2008 on a comprehensive India-Pakistan initiatives to build peace in the region.
-He has worked closely with government officials, political and civil society actors across the political divides in both sides of the Line of Control to create unique and exemplary institutes like a Joint Chamber of Commerce and Industry and a Consortium of Vice-Chancellors, drawing members from both sides of India-Pakistan divide in Kashmir.
+Choudhary is a well-known figure in the India–Pakistan Track II dialogue, where he focuses on peacebuilding in Jammu and Kashmir.
+He has worked with Conciliation Resources (London) since 2008 on a comprehensive India–Pakistan initiatives to build peace in the region.
+He has collaborated closely with government officials, political and civil society actors on both sides of the Line of Control to establish institutes such as the Joint Chamber of Commerce and Industry and the Consortium of Vice-Chancellors, which draw members from both sides of the India-Pakistan divide in Kashmir.